NeoCircuit-Studios/ALove_Unspoken/README.md

 ---

-## 🎮 Interactive Version (Coming 12/05/2025) PC and Android
+## 🎮 Interactive Version Android (and PC comming later)

-An experimental mobile visual novel is in development, where players will explore Leo’s journey through AI-generated images.
+An experimental mobile visual novel is in development, where players will explore Leo’s journey through AI-generated images and voice.

-Stay tuned at [NeoCircuit-Studios](https://github.com/NeoCircuit-Studios) for updates.
+You can download the Android Version from [Releases](https://github.com/NeoCircuit-Studios/ALove_Unspoken/releases/tag/beta)

 ---